 Last week Thursday, the French Institute Alliance Française (FIAF) in New York City hosted the “Art de Vivre: Talk with Pierre Hardy”.
 The discussion was moderated and curated by journalist Melissa Ceria.

 Pierre Hardy began his career as an illustrator where his path led him to work for Vogue Hommes International and Vanity Fair Italy.
-He worked as an illustrator to showcase a different perspective on the runway than what was being captured by cameras or even journalists.
+He worked as an illustrator to offer a different perspective on the runway than what was being captured by cameras or even journalists.

 “[I] focused on the silhouettes and what was happening at the moment,” Pierre shared during the hour-long talk.

 With a self-proclaimed “atypical background”, when Pierre was only 10, he dreamed of going to the Moulin Rouge.
 He spoke to what attracted him to this scene.

 “The fake luxury.
 In the end, it was like a moving painting – the girls, the glitter – it was all fascinating.”